andersfylling/disgord/README.md

 No. Self bots are againts ToS and could result in account termination (see https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).
-In addition, self bots aren't a part of the official Discord API, meaning support could change at any time and DisGord could break unexpectedly if this feature were added.
+In addition, self bots aren't a part of the official Discord API, meaning support could change at any time and DisGord could break unexpectedly if this feature were to be added.
 ```